Best Geiger Counters for Radiation Detection

 This amazing chart shows how radiation dose compares to the Sieverts we are naturally (and unnaturally) exposed to:

-Radiation events are improbable but not uncommon.
+Radiation events are improbable but not impossible.
 Hiroshima, Nagasaki, Chernobyl, Three Mile Island, and Fukushima have all demonstrated the raw power and lasting effects radiation can have on huge areas.

 Despite the lower chance of a radiation disaster, the impact of one of these disasters can be devastating.
 There is no substitute for the equipment needed to detect and protect.
 A small investment in a Geiger counter detector combined with protective masks can help you survive a radioactive event.